Haq Nawaz Jhangvi

-Haq Nawaz Jhangvi (Punjabi/, romanized: Ḥaq Nawāz Jhangvī; 1952 - 23 February 1990) was a Pakistani Islamic scholar who founded the Sipah-e-Sahaba Pakistan, a Sunni Deobandi group known for its anti-Shia thoughts, on 6 September 1986.
+Haq Nawaz Jhangvi (Punjabi/, romanized: Ḥaq Nawāz Jhangvī; 1952 - 23 February 1990) was a Pakistani and a Deobandi Islamic scholar who founded the Sipah-e-Sahaba Pakistan, a Sunni Deobandi alleged terrorist group known for its anti-Shia thoughts, on 6 September 1986.

+Jhangvi was assassinated on 22 February 1990 by suspected Shia militants.

 Early life and education

-Haq Nawaz Jhangvi was born in 1952 in Chela, a village in the Jhang District of West Punjab, into a small land-holding Punjabi family of the Jat-Sipra clan to Wali Muhammad, having memorized the Qur'an by heart in two years before studying Qur'anic recitation and Arabic grammar and then pursuing higher Islamic studies at the Darul Ulum Kabirwala, where he spent five years, and Khair ul Madariss Multan, where he spent seven years, mainly focusing on hadith, becoming an imam (prayer leader) at a Toba Tek Singh mosque and later a khatib at a Jhang mosque, in 1973.
+Haq Nawaz Jhangvi was born in 1952 in Chela, a village in the Jhang District of West Punjab, into a small land-holding Punjabi family of the Jat-Sipra clan to Wali Muhammad, having memorized the Qur'an by heart in two years before studying Qur'anic recitation and Arabic grammar and then pursuing higher Islamic studies at the Darul Ulum Kabirwala, where he spent five years, and Jamia Khairul Madaris Multan, where he spent seven years, mainly focusing on hadith, becoming an Imam (prayer leader) at a Toba Tek Singh mosque and later a khatib at a Jhang mosque, in 1973.

 Career

 Jhangvi joined the Jamiat Ulama-e-Islam during the 1970s, and before he began focusing his preaching against Shias, he was active in the Khatm-i Nabuwwat movement against Ahmadis.

 After the 1979 Iranian Revolution, Jhangvi began attacking Iran by accusing it of exporting its revolution.
 He directed his attacks against Shia beliefs and civilians, as well as against Ayatollah Khomeini, Iran's Supreme Leader.
 Locally, he targeted the Shah Jewna family and the district administration and became extremely popular among local residents.

 Jhangvi also began preaching and became popular among Sunni Muslims, who were willing to support him in his cause.
 He became vocal against local Shias.
 Jhangvi founded Anjuman-i Sipah-i Sahabah in Jhang on 6 September 1985.